 Ecologie by Danica’s Swedish sponge towels will help you say goodbye to the paper towel.

-The reusable paper towel replacements are made from 70% sustainably-sourced cellulose and 30% cotton, and can be used for everything from absorbing spills (holding up to 15 times their weight in water), to removing tough stains on the dishes or cleaning bathroom surfaces.
+The reusable paper towel brand makes these handy little towels from 70% sustainably-sourced cellulose and 30% cotton, and can be used for everything from absorbing spills (holding up to 15 times their weight in water), to removing tough stains on the dishes or cleaning bathroom surfaces.

 They’re shipped in recyclable packaging and made in Sweden and Ecologie donates a portion of its sales to Education Without Borders.